cvxgrp/cone_prog_refine/README.md

 It currently runs on a single thread, on CPU.

 **Future.**
-I plan to support
-multi-threading and GPUs,
+I plan to rewrite the core library in C, and (possibly) provide a distributed implementation of the cone projections and the sparse matrix multiplications, either on multiple threads or on GPU.
-and rewrite the algorithmic part of the code in C. I also plan to release interfaces to other scientific programming languages.
+I also plan to release interfaces to other scientific programming languages.

 ### Installation